Club of Festivals

 Betty Li Yuan

 Betty Li Yan is programmer of China International Children’s Film Festival (CIFF).
 In 2011, she started as a volunteer for the festival and later became the international coordinator for both the festival and China Children’s Film Association.
-Actually, she is a producer for co-productions and holds a bachelor’s degree of Architecture from Zhengjiang University and a master’s degree of Film Art from Beijing Film Academy.
+Additionally, Betty Li Yuan is a producer for co-productions and holds a bachelor’s degree of Architecture from Zhengjiang University and a master’s degree of Film Art from Beijing Film Academy.

 Elisabeth Lichtkoppler has been one of the organizers of the international Children’s Film Festival Vienna for more than 25 years.
-Since 1991, she is the Managing Director of the Children’s and Youth Cinema cinemagic, which is owned by the company WIENXTRA and helps to organize many innovative children’s and youth activities.
+Since 1991, she is the Managing Director of the Children’s and Youth Cinema CINEMAGIC, which is a part of WIENXTRA, which helps to plan and organize many innovative children’s and youth activities.